 - To engage in communications with a representative of the public agency's risk manager or insurance provider to discuss the adjustment of a pending claim or prevention of a claim imminently likely to be filed.
 The mere presence of a representative of the public agency's risk manager or insurance provider at an executive session does not satisfy this requirement.

 The Council may go into executive session during a meeting only when two-thirds of the council members present vote to do so.
-Such a vote must be recorded in the minutes of the meeting by individual vote.
-The presiding officer must identify the authorization for holding such executive session, that is, he or she must state the purpose which is authorized by statute for holding an executive session (to consider the disciplining of an officer, for example).
+The vote must be recorded in the minutes of the meeting by individual vote.
+The presiding officer must state the purposes which is authorized by statute for holding an executive session (to consider disciplining an officer, for example).
 However, no final action and no final decision may be taken at an executive session.
 These may be taken only in a public meeting.
 Any final action taken at an executive session is null and void.